 - scarring – you’ll have permanent scars, which will be pink and noticeable at first, but usually fade over time

 Complications are when problems occur during or after the procedure.
-The possible complications of any operation include infection, excessive bleeding or developing a blood clot, usually in a vein in the leg (deep vein thrombosis, DVT).
+Possible complications of any operation include infection, nerve damage, breathing problems, excessive bleeding or developing a blood clot, usually in the leg (deep vein thrombosis, DVT).
 Specific complications of CABG can include:

 - memory loss, and problems thinking clearly – this is usually only temporary